Amber Radio: History

 The station continued for some time in the same format and under the same management after a takeover of the East Anglian Radio group by GWR about a year later.
 Amber Radio was eventually renamed Classic Gold Amber and it joined GWR's Classic Gold Digital Network of stations in 1998.

-During the same year, GWR began to pressurise the Radio Authority to allow them to 'network' Classic Gold for up to 20 hours a day.
+1998 saw GWR begin to pressurise the Radio Authority to allow them to 'network' Classic Gold for up to 20 hours a day.
 This meant that all of the stations in the Classic Gold network would receive the same programmes for most of the day, including the stations in Norwich and Ipswich.

-GWR's argument was that the use of higher profile presenters would allow listeners a better quality of service.
+GWR's argument was that the use of higher profile presenters would give listeners a better quality of service.
 The Radio Authority agreed to the change and all the stations began sharing the programmes produced in Dunstable in Bedfordshire, more than 100 miles from the Norwich studios.
 At this stage, the only local programme remaining on Classic Gold Amber was the Breakfast Show, this was later changed to Drivetime to allow Mike Read and later Dave Lee Travis to present a networked breakfast show.

 Due to GWR exceeding the ownership limit of stations, the Classic Gold stations were sold to UBC Media, although GWR kept hold of a 20 per cent stake.
 On 3 August 2007 the stations were re-branded as Gold.
 This followed the GCap Media purchase of the Classic Gold network and the merging of the Capital Gold and Classic Gold stations.

 Branding

 Prior to being taken over by GWR, Amber Radio's station idents were specially written by American jingles specialist, Bruce Upchurch and produced by UK-based David Arnold Music with Mike Stewart at Thompson Creative in Dallas, Texas.

-From launch, Amber Radio, along with its sister stations, Broadland 102 (Norfolk) and SGR FM / SGR Colchester (Suffolk / Essex), broadcast jingles made at TM Studios (previously Century 21), also in Dallas, Texas.
+From the start, Amber Radio, along with its sister stations, Broadland 102 (Norfolk) and SGR FM / SGR Colchester (Suffolk / Essex), broadcast jingles made at TM Studios (previously Century 21), also in Dallas, Texas.

+Revival

+In August 2023, it was announced that Amber Radio would shortly return to the airwaves in Norwich and around Norfolk and parts of north Suffolk on the Now Digital Norfolk local DAB multiplex, as well as on smart speaker and online.
+The launch date was set for 4 September 2023, with some of the presenters who originally broadcast on Amber and Broadland returning to broadcast on the new station.

+The revival was the idea of the station's original Programme Director, Mike Stewart, supported by Bob Norman, formerly Finance Director and later Managing Director of Broadland.
+The station has an Adult Contemporary/Gold music format, playing classic hits, and also featuring local information and news.

+In late August 2024, it was announced that Amber Radio would be closing on DAB due to cost problems, but would continue broadcasting with a mainly music service on-line and smart-speaker.